Key Points

 What is PDCA?

 Plan Do Check Act (PDCA) is a cyclical method for achieving continual improvement of an organization or process.
-In the first stage, companies must clearly identify and define a specific problem.
-The “Do” step is about taking a small, controlled action with a limited release, pilot project or other sampling technique.
+In the first stage, companies must identify and define a specific problem.
+The “Do” step is about taking a small, controlled action with a limited release, pilot project, or other sampling technique.
 Stage 3 is where the results are examined and compared to desired goals.
 Once the earlier stages yield positive and acceptable results on a small scale, the project moves to full implementation in Stage 4.

 The Benefits of PDCA